Table of Contents

 8. Hokkaido Kannon

-Hokkaido Kannon, also known as Keita no Miyako Park’s Dai Kannon, is the third tallest statue in Japan and ranks among the ten tallest statues in the world.
+Hokkaido Kannon, also known as Keita no Miyako Park’s Dai Kannon, is the third tallest statue in Japan and ranks among the top ten tallest statues in the world.
 Construction began in 1975 and was completed in 1989.
-This impressive statue has more than 20 floors.
+This remarkable statue features more than 20 floors.

 - Height: 88 meters (289 feet)